ncsu-landscape-dynamics/r.pops.spread/README.md

 ## How to cite

-If you use this software or code, please cite the following papers:
+If you use this software or code, please cite the following paper:

 * Jones, C., Jones, S., Petrasova, A., Petras, V., Gaydos, D., Skrip, M., Takeuchi, Y., Bigsby, K., and Meentemeyer, R., 2021.